 While Cal Newport likes to plan his deep work four weeks in advance, at the beginning, you’ll probably just want to organize your deep work sessions one week ahead.
 Look through your schedule to identify potential times and days for deep work, remembering that setting a routine pattern for deep work can help you commit to it long-term.
 Think about the times of day you are most productive and focused, and avoid planning flows between big meetings.

-Deep work assistant Dewo can highlight your deep work availability for you, and intelligently rearrange your meetings to create more blocks of uninterrupted focus.
+Suggested tool Deep work assistant Dewo can highlight your deep work availability for you, and intelligently rearrange your meetings to create more blocks of uninterrupted focus.